lake-wg/authz/draft-ietf-lake-authz.md

 # Acknowledgments
 {: numbered="no"}

-The authors sincerely thank {{{Aurelio Schellenbaum}}} for his contribution in the initial phase of this work.
+The authors sincerely thank {{{Aurelio Schellenbaum}}} for his contribution in the initial phase of this work, and Marco Tiloca for extensively reviewing the document.

 --- fluff